techstay/techblog/src/posts/understanding-variance-in-10-minutes.md

 date: 2023-05-07
 ---

-# Understanding Covariance and Contravariance in Ten Minutes
+# Understanding Covariance and Contravariance in 10 Minutes

 Variance is a concept in programming that is prone to mistakes.
 I used to have only a vague understanding of it, so this time I specifically looked up a lot of information online to thoroughly study the issue.
 I also took the opportunity to write a blog post introducing it, so that if I forget in the future, I can quickly recall it.